Stop paying your jQuery tax

 I wrote it in Ruby on Rails, the missing gravatars are robohash

-Julien_W about 12 years ago
+Julien_W almost 13 years ago

 Julien_W